-If the round cushion is too high for you, our rectangular bolster cushions - The Urban b and the back bolster - can also address back pain.
+If the round cushion is too high for you, our rectangular bolster cushions - The Stress Absorber - can also address back pain.
 For many people, sitting cross-legged is too difficult or painful.
-In this case, you can try sitting on your knees on the floor or on a bench.
-Or, if you’re female, you can turn a regular or tall Zafu cushion on its side and place it between your legs to give you some height and to take the pressure off your back.
+Or you can turn a regular or tall Zafu cushion on its side and place it between your legs to give you some height and to take the pressure off your back.

 Perhaps a chair is the most comfortable option for you.
-Add a Runa chair cushion to provide additional comfort and support.
+Add a Runa Posture Cushion to provide additional comfort and support.

 We have designed our Runa cushions specifically for this purpose.
 If you sit on a Runa with your feet flat on the floor in front of you (preferably no shoes), your pelvis can roll forward the same way it does with a Zafu.
 Our Runa cushion allows your pelvis to roll forward and the back straighten naturally.
 Alternatively, you can place a cushion behind your lower or mid-back to get the support you need to sit straight comfortably.

 Upper back pain is less common in meditation, but can be challenging to correct when it does occur.
 The best way to alleviate upper back pain when sitting is to support your back with a straight board, like a chair back or wall.
 A small cushion like the Runa can act as a support against the wall or chair back.

 If you like to fold your hands in front of you with your thumbs touching while you meditate, but have a long torso and short arms, this posture can be uncomfortable for the shoulders and arms.